- August 23, 2012

 AVSEQ is an audio-visual sequencer puzzle game.
 Connect falling atoms to unlock near-endless varieties of music at each stage.
 Every level of AVSEQ is a music sequencer with 2.2300745198530623×10^43 possible audio permutations, that's 22 tredecillion in total.
 No, we're not making those numbers up.
 We actually did the math.
 This is a generative music game designed by procedural systems wizard Tom…

-- The game has a unique concept that combines color matching with music generation, offering a refreshing take on the genre.
+- The game features nice graphics and a unique concept that combines color matching with music generation.

-- It can be fun in short bursts, making it suitable for casual gaming sessions.
+- It can be enjoyable in short bursts, making it suitable for casual play.

-- The gameplay is repetitive and lacks depth, leading to a feeling of boredom over time.
+- The gameplay is often described as repetitive and lacking depth, leading to a feeling of boredom over time.

 “Concept is interesting, break blocks, make sounds appear, which creates music.”